 Observing a clear oral care routine can also help you greatly if you are looking to reduce or entirely do away with the unpleasant breath even when eating foods that are prepared and spiced with strongly scented spices.
 Brushing at least twice every day and flossing once a day can effectively do away with the food particles that get stuck between the teeth.

 By observing a thorough oral care routine, halitosis can be prevented even after eating food that causes it.
 With proper oral care, there is no need to give up on foods that are associated with causing unpleasant breath.
 Simply get the right tactics of managing the bad breath!

-Does Cavities Make Your Breath Smelly?
+Do Cavities Make Your Breath Smelly?

 Bad breath may be a warning shot of the development of cavities.
 This is because the unpleasant breath-causing bacteria burrow deep into the soft parts of the inner tooth to cause more damage.
-The damage done will eventually speed up the decaying of teeth and gum components, which in turn causes bad odor.
+The damage done will eventually speed up the decaying of teeth and gum components, which in turn causes bad odour.